nanofuxion/hstk-int-react-native-take-home-1/README.md

 ### Activity Indicator (30 points)
 Show an `<ActivityIndicator/>` while the data is being fetched using some flatlist prop.

-Optionally:

-- (30 points) implement any state management related to the activity indicator (such as setting the fetch status state variable) in a custom hook or using a third party library (like `react-query`).

 ### Search By Title (10 points)
 Add a `<TextInput>` to the screen that allows users to search for posts by their title.
 It should behave as follows: